 the number of successful builds.
 Only builds older than the last matching successful build will be cleaned with the level specified (all the failed builds between the preserved successful ones are kept).
 This rule is only taken into account if there are successful builds in the build configuration.

 When both conditions are specified, only the builds which must be cleaned according to all rules will be actually removed: TeamCity finds the oldest build to preserve according to each of the rules and then cleans all builds older than the oldest one of the two found.

-builds used as artifact or snapshot dependency in other builds when the "Prevent clean-up" option for dependencies is enabled in the "using" build configuration.
+builds used as an artifact of snapshot dependency in other builds when the "Prevent clean-up" option for dependencies is enabled in the build configuration.
 See Clean-Up for Dependent Builds below.
 Such builds are marked with the icon in the build history list;

 builds of build configurations that were deleted less than one day ago.